Gliptal/sumo-integrator/doc/README.md

 --default.action-step-length 0.01
 ```

-**RESULT** - The SUMO car (yellow) should drive the loop in the right lane; its position, angle, and speed should be displayed on the `stdout` device.
+**RESULT** - The SUMO vehicle (yellow) should drive the loop in the right lane; its position, angle, and speed should be displayed on the `stdout` device.

 ### OUTPUT-SETS